Loading your recommendations…

 6 min

-Posted By Discover Durham Staff on May 30, 2023
+Posted By Discover Durham Staff on Nov 25, 2024

-Museums, galleries, public art, and talented local artists.
-Visual arts, performance arts, ceramics, filmmaking, and sculpting.
+Museums, galleries, public art and talented local artists.
+Visual arts, performance arts, ceramics, filmmaking and sculpting.
 Durham is a living, breathing art exhibit, waiting to be explored.
 Have a few days to refuel your soul?
-Here’s your headstart to finding the best of Durham’s art scene.
+Here’s your head start to finding the best of Durham’s art scene.

-Day 1 – Experience Downtown Art, Venues, and Galleries
+Day 1 – Experience Downtown Art, Venues and Galleries

 Durham is often easier to explore by foot than by car.
 If you are unable to or prefer not to walk, there are plenty of other convenient transportation options.